AriFordsham/GHCWiki/working-conventions/bisection.md

 ## Manual Bisection

+Manual bisection allows for intervention at each step in the search to workaround problems in the build of GHC or your test case.
+Also if we see that a commit is trivial we can exclude it with skip without having to wait for anything to build.

 Let's say something has gone awry between GHC 8.2.2 and 8.4.1.
 We can do a manual bisection where git picks the commit to try and we manually report back to git on how the test case went.